RickBarendse/ChallengeNine_ReadMeGenerator/README.md

   hello

   ## License
-  The application is covered by the following license:  GNU 3.0
+  The application is covered by the following license:  NPM

   ## Contribute
   hello